FastTTS: Accelerating Test-Time Scaling for Edge LLM Reasoning: Motivation

 \subsection{Patterns Analysis in TTS Methods}

 Recent advancements in LLM reasoning have led to a variety of TTS methods, evolving from simple parallel sampling to more sophisticated search methods~\cite{zhang2025survey, chen2025rethinking, snell2024scaling, hooper2025ets, beeching2024scalingtesttimecompute}.
-As illustrated in \figref{fig:tts_illustration}, this evolution marks a structural shift in the generation process: from exploring parallel but independent chains (e.g., CoT and Best-of-N) to constructing complex reasoning trees that allow for intermediate guidance and pruning (e.g., Beam Search and its variants).
+As illustrated in \figref{fig:tts_illustration}, this evolution marks a structural shift in the generation process: from exploring parallel but independent chains (e.g., CoT and Best-of-N) to constructing structured reasoning trees that allow for intermediate guidance and pruning (e.g., Beam Search, MCTS, and their variants).
+While recent studies show that small models can attain strong reasoning ability via long sequential CoT~\cite{guo2025deepseekr1}, tree-structured reasoning remains essential in edge settings.
+First, it is orthogonal to sequential CoT and can further enhance the performance of small models.
+Second, parallel tree-based search has been demonstrated to be substantially more latency-efficient and token-efficient than purely sequential scaling~\cite{wang2025faster, ghosal2025does}, which is critical for maintaining responsiveness under the tight resource constraints of edge deployment.

+While these methods vary in their specific heuristics, they share a common underlying execution pattern: a verifier-guided search that iteratively expands a tree of reasoning paths.
+This process can be generalized into a two-stage loop: \begin{enumerate}[leftmargin=*] \item \textbf{Generation:} From a set of active reasoning paths (\textit{beams}), the generator extends each one by generating a new thinking step, which consists of an arbitrary number of tokens. \item \textbf{Verification: } A PRM, or verifier, evaluates each newly generated step and assigns a score.
+Top-scoring paths are then replicated to spawn the next set of active beams, while the rest are pruned. \end{enumerate}